 - Metabolic syndrome.
 Taking inositol with or without alpha-lipoic acid seems to improve insulin resistance, cholesterol and triglyceride levels, and blood pressure in postmenopausal women with metabolic syndrome.

-- Panic disorder.
+- A type of anxiety marked by episodes of intense fear (panic disorder).
 Inositol shows some promise for controlling panic attacks and the fear of public places or open spaces (agoraphobia).
 One study found that inositol is as effective as a prescription medication.
 However, larger clinical studies are needed before inositol's effectiveness for panic attacks can be proven.

-- An ovary disorder known as polycystic ovary syndrome (PCOS).
-Taking particular forms of inositol (D-chiro-inositol or myo-inositol) by mouth seems to lower triglyceride and testosterone levels, modestly decrease blood pressure, and improve the function of the ovaries in overweight or obese women with polycystic ovary syndrome.
-Myo-inositol may be as effective as the prescription drug metformin.
+- A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
+Inositol seems to be beneficial for PCOS.
+Taking particular forms of inositol (D-chiro-inositol or myo-inositol) by mouth seems to lower triglyceride and testosterone levels, decrease blood pressure, and improve the function of the ovaries in overweight or obese women with PCOS.
 Some research also shows that taking the two forms of inositol together improves ovulation better than taking D-chiro-inositol alone.
-Also, the combination seems to improve blood pressure, blood sugar, and blood insulin levels better than taking myo-inositol alone.
+Also, taking this combination seems to improve blood pressure, blood sugar, and blood insulin levels better than taking myo-inositol alone.

 Possibly Ineffective for

-- Alzheimer's disease.
-Taking inositol by mouth doesn't seem to improve symptoms of Alzheimer's disease.
+- Alzheimer disease.
+Taking inositol by mouth doesn't seem to improve symptoms of Alzheimer disease.

 - Anxiety.
 Taking inositol by mouth doesn't seem to improve the severity of anxiety symptoms.

 - Autism.
 Taking inositol by mouth doesn't seem to improve symptoms of autism.

 - Depression.
 Most research shows that inositol doesn't improve symptoms of depression.
 While some early research shows that depressed people receiving inositol for 4 weeks may improve at first, they seem to get worse again after a while.
 There was also some expectation that inositol might make antidepressant medications called SSRIs work better.
 But research so far hasn't shown this to be true.

 - Schizophrenia.
 Taking inositol by mouth doesn't seem to improve symptoms of schizophrenia.

 Likely InEffective for

-- Nerve problems caused by diabetes.
+- Nerve pain in people with diabetes (diabetic neuropathy).
 Taking inositol by mouth doesn't improve the symptoms of nerve pain caused by diabetes.

 Insufficient Evidence for